 Guidelines of Shooting Sports Program Instructors

-All Iowa SESS Instructors will need to obtain 4-H SESS Program Instructor Certification BEFORE conducting programs with youth.
+All Iowa SESS instructors will need to obtain 4-H SESS Program Instructor Certification BEFORE conducting programs with youth.

 4-H Certification is required for volunteers in the Shooting Sports discipline projects: Archery, Rifle (Air Rifle and Smallbore Rifle), Pellet Pistol, Shotgun, Muzzleloader and Wildlife Skills.
 No other certification or qualifications are accepted as a substitute.